theexitstrategy/theexitstrategy.github.io/strategy.md

 title: Strategy
 ---

+The strategy of this project can be seperated into three distinct parts:

+The first part focuses on the description of the spatio-temporal evolution of temperature fields for simple geometries with constant scanlengths, which shows a change of the meltpool geometry over the course of the hatching process due to the superposition of the temperature field of adjacent hatch lines.
+This change of meltpool geometry in the **transient** phase of the hatch converges in the **quasi-stationary** state and the meltpool geometry changes in a periodical fashion over the remainder of hatch.
+The meltpool geomtry in the quasi-stationary state of the hatch also changes with respect to the processing parameters $P,v,L_{off},T_{preheat},\sigma_{beam}$.

 **Prometheus**
 - Implementation of waiting time segments around the current geometry instead of the complete preheating area to reduce the jump length back towards the actual hatch line and prevent potential inaccuracies.
   - Add center coordinates of the contour and the bounding rectangle to hdf5 output for better accessablity